+Blue sage can be used to help with illnesses.
 Dress a blue or white candle with angelica oil, and carve the ill person's name into the wax.
 Set it on your altar, or in a dedicated sacred space.
 Light the tip of a blue sage wand and waft the smoke over the area.
 Repeat your desire that the person be healed, or recite a simple chant, like:

 Healing herbs, lend your power,

 Chase away illness in this hour.